SoultatosStefanos/dbc/docs/reference.md

 strengthened.

 As a convention, functions/methods that return a non void type should store the result to a variable before returning it, in order to ensure the postcondition.

+E.g:

 <pre>
 // Returns a non negative sum.